illian-g/Agentic-intelligence-E-I-network-on-silicon-neurons-DYNAP_SE2-/doc/source/contents/tutorial1.rst

     save_parameters2json_file(config, filename="./dynapse_parameters.json")

 3. Set the parameters saved in a txt file.
 Below is an example.
-The txt format here is self-defined and more compact.
+The txt format here is self-defined and more compact than JSON format.
 An example txt parameter file is `here <https://gitlab.com/ neuroinf/ctxctl_contrib/-/blob/samna-dynapse1/example/example_parameter_files/parameters. txt>`_.